-The following constitute grounds for dismissal from the College:

-- A failure on or noncompliance with a COSEP-mandated remedial plan. - 2.
-A failure in a second required core clerkship (even though the prior failure had been successfully remediated) or a second failure of the same required clerkship. - 3.
-A determination by the COSEP that a student is not fit to practice medicine: - Failure to demonstrate the ability to be a competent and effective future physician. - Performance that does not reflect good moral character, sense of responsibility or sound judgment. - A single act or pattern of unprofessional behavior. - Receipt of an unsatisfactory course evaluation or NEF that addresses concerns previously outlined that were the focus of a prior completed remedial plan. - 5.
-Failure after three attempts to pass USMLE Step 1. - Failure after three attempts to pass USMLE Step 2 (both the Clinical Skills and Clinical Knowledge sections of this Step within six months of the first attempt, including any time on LOA). - 7.
-Failure to successfully pass USMLE Step 1 within nine months of completing M2 coursework, including any time on LOA. - 8.
-Failure to successfully pass USMLE Step 2 within 12 months of completing M3 coursework, including any time on LOA. - Inability to successfully complete all M1 and M2 requirements, including USMLE Step 1, within three years of matriculation, excluding time on LOA. - Inability to successfully complete all M1, M2 and M3 requirements within four years of matriculation, excluding time on LOA. - 11.
-Inability to successfully complete all requirements for graduation within five years of matriculation, excluding time on LOA.
+- Grounds for dismissal: The following will constitute grounds for consideration of dismissal from the College: - A failure to successfully complete a COSEP-mandated remediation plan. - A subsequent presentation to COSEP for a new concern while currently on a COSEP-mandated remediation plan. - A failure in a second required core clerkship, (even if the prior failure had been successfully remediated) or a second failure of the same required clerkship. - A determination by COSEP that a student is not fit to practice medicine: - Failure to demonstrate the ability to be a competent and effective future physician. - Performance that does not reflect good moral character, sense of responsibility, sound judgment. - A single egregious act or pattern of unprofessional behavior. - Failure after three attempts to pass USMLE Step 1.

+- Failure after three attempts to pass USMLE Step 2 (both Clinical Skills and Clinical Knowledge sections of this Step) within six months of the first attempt including any time on leave of absence (LOA). - Failure to successfully pass USMLE Step 1 within nine months of completing M2 coursework including any time on LOA. - Failure to successfully pass USMLE Step 2 within 12 months of completing M3 coursework including any time on LOA. - Inability to successfully complete all M1 and M2 requirements (including USMLE Step 1) within three years of matriculation (excluding time on LOA). - Inability to successfully complete all M1, M2, and M3 requirements within four years of matriculation (excluding time on LOA). - Inability to successfully complete all requirements for graduation within five years of matriculation (excluding time on LOA).

-Procedure for COSEP Recommendation for Dismissal
+2. Procedure for COSEP recommendation for dismissal:

-- 1. The student will meet criteria for dismissal as set forth in the COSEP Policies and Procedures. - 2.
-The COSEP will review the entire academic record of the student.

-- 3. A recommendation for dismissal must be approved by the COSEP by a majority of the voting members present by secret ballot. - Following a vote for dismissal, the COSEP will determine the level of the student's participation in the curriculum while awaiting the appeal process. - 5.
-The chair of the COSEP will notify both the student and the dean of the COSEP's recommendation for dismissal within two business days of the COSEP meeting.
-The chair of the COSEP will notify the student in writing of the opportunity to meet with the COSEP (called the student appeal to COSEP).
-The student should submit a letter to the COSEP stating an intent to appeal this decision within 14 days of the receipt of notification for a recommendation for dismissal.
-The COSEP will determine an appropriate time deadline for completion of the appeal.
-If the student fails to request a meeting with the COSEP within this time, the student's right to appeal will be forfeited and the COSEP's recommendation for dismissal will be forwarded to the dean of Rush Medical College.
+- The student will meet criteria for dismissal as set forth in the COSEP Policies and Procedures in the immediately preceding section. - COSEP will review the entire academic record of the student while at RMC. - A recommendation for dismissal must be approved by COSEP by a majority of the voting members present by secret ballot.
+Faculty will recuse themselves from discussion and/or voting in accordance with the COSEP Policies and Procedures and the RMC Prevention of Conflicts in Assessment and Promotion Policy.
+Course directors and required clerkship directors must recuse themselves from voting if the student presented has previously failed their course/clerkship. - Following a vote for dismissal, based on an individualized assessment of each student, COSEP will determine the level of student's participation in the curriculum while awaiting the COSEP appeal process. - The chair of the COSEP will notify both the student and the dean in writing of the COSEP's recommendation for dismissal within two business days of the COSEP meeting.
+The chair of the COSEP will notify the student in writing of the opportunity to meet with COSEP (called Student Appeal to COSEP).
+The student should submit in writing to the chair of COSEP his or her intent to appeal this decision within 10 business days of the receipt of notification for a recommendation for dismissal.
+If a student fails to submit a request for appeal within this time, the student's right to appeal will be forfeited and the COSEP's recommendation for dismissal will be forwarded to the dean of Rush Medical College.